Magnetic-Fox/C64-Tutorial-like/README.md

 ### Documentation of cc65

-Hehe, that's something that does not exists.. :D
+Haha, that's something that does not exists.. :D
 Well, to be fair, it nearly doesn't exists.
 The main documentation of procedures and structures of libraries available to use is in the include files and in archived mailing list (which is also not fully archived because it was deleted from cc65's official website due to GDPR).
 However, I decided to be stubborn and to find as much solutions for my problems as I'll be able to.